What is public transit?

-The project team would like the Transit Plan to reflect community priorities.
-The project team, guided by the City of Durham’s Equitable Community Engagement Blueprint, will engage Durham residents through socially–distanced in-person outreach events and online platforms.
+The project team is making sure the Transit Plan reflects community priorities.
+The project team is guided by the City of Durham’s Equitable Community Engagement Blueprint.
 The goal of the engagement process is to deliver a transparent and accessible experience to those who live, work, and play in Durham.
 The engagement process is designed to:

 - Raise awareness about the Durham Transit Plan updates;